-- Make biscuits with faces on them using icing/sweets/dried fruit.
+Make biscuits with faces on them using icing/sweets/dried fruit.
 Discuss the different parts of the face, make different expressions, copy them, mirror to each other, talk about situations where you have made that expression or seen your child make that expression.
-The same kind of thing can be done with an art activity, making faces on paper plates, puppets, masks, face painting, drawing faces on flat surfaces using finger paints or shaving foam, etc.
+The same kind of thing can be done with an art activity, making faces on paper plates, puppets, masks, face painting, drawing faces on flat surfaces using finger paints or shaving foam.

-- Cartoons are a great resource when it comes to teaching facial expressions as they are very over exaggerated.
+Cartoons are a great resource when it comes to teaching facial expressions as they are very over exaggerated.
 Watch an episode of a cartoon together and pause at appropriate spots, talk through, copy facial expressions, see if you can predict what will happen next.

-- Use a camera to take photos of you and your child or other people making a certain facial expression and get them to see the similarities in how their faces work.
+Take photos of you and your child or other people making a certain facial expression and get them to see the similarities in how their faces work.
 This will help with generalisation.
 Or print off photos and use them in a matching card game such as snap.

 Recognising body language

 - 'Detective' game.
-Drawing chalk body outlines on the patio or a large roll of paper, identifying important body parts to look at when assessing someones body language.
+Drawing chalk body outlines on the patio or a large roll of paper, identifying important body parts to look at when assessing someone's body language.
 Giving the role of playing detective can appeal to some children.

 - Flick through magazines and cut out pictures of people whose body language is 'negative' and 'positive' and talk through what this means.
 Make cards of positive and negative body language and hide them all over the house.
 Play 'treasure hunt' with the cards and then get your child to copy the body language, name a feeling that matches it and put the cards in positive and negative piles.
 Or match them to pictures of themselves portraying the same body language - this helps with generalisation.

-- Produce an A-Z list of emotions, for example, A-angry, B-bored, C-confused.
+Produce an A-Z list of emotions, for example, A-angry, B-bored, C-confused.
 This can be a good way to demonstrate how many there are.
-You can talk through a new one every couple of days, get them to demonstrate it, talk about when they have felt that way and you reciprocate so they understand more about other people's difficulties too.
+You can talk through a new one every couple of days, get them to demonstrate it, talk about when they have felt that way and you reciprocate so they understand more about other people's emotions too.
 Take a photo of them doing something to demonstrate that feeling, or ask them to draw it and create 'a feelings dictionary' that they can refer back to.

-- Once you've come up with a list of feelings, categorise and colour code the list.
+Once you've come up with a list of feelings, categorise and colour code the list.
 Write negative feelings in red and positive ones in blue.
-Children with an ASD often respond to tangible concepts and colour coding can help them sort and categorise.
-Carol Gray uses this concept in Comic Strip ConversationsTM but it can be done with a list of words too.
+Children on the autism spectrum often respond to tangible concepts and colour coding can help them sort and categorise.
+This concept is used in Comic Strip ConversationsTM but it can be done with a list of words too.
 As their understanding broadens, so can the number of categories.

-- Using a well-known character can be a good idea if a child is really interested in a particular topic.
+Using a well-known character can be a good idea if a child is really interested in a particular topic.
 For example, when teaching about appropriate energy levels using Winnie the Pooh, Tigger and Eeyore.
 One character is obviously very calm, level headed and friendly.
 Another is very bouncy, loud and boisterous.
 And the last is very tired, lethargic and has very low-self esteem.
-Referring to a child's behaviour as "you are being a bit like TiggerTM, you need to calm down a little so your brother can understand you" may help them grasp how they might appear to others at times.
+Referring to a child's behaviour as "you are being a bit like Tigger, you need to calm down a little so your brother can understand you" may help them grasp how they might appear to others at times.

-- With regard to the complex issue of anger management: a child cannot be expected to know how to 'calm down' if they have not worked on the calm feeling first.
+Movement games can also be good.
+"Let's jump around" as an angry body, "let's skip" as a happy body, "let's sit quietly" as a calm body.
+This can help the child relate an internal feeling to an external appearance and also understand how we behave when we feel something.
+With regard to the complex issue of anger management: a child cannot be expected to know how to 'calm down' if they have not worked on the calm feeling first.
 They need to know what that feeling looks like, feels like and sounds like before knowing how to adjust their behaviour.

 Theory of mind

 The child with AS does not seem to be aware of the unwritten rules of social conduct and will inadvertently say or do things that may offend or annoy other people.
-Attwood, 1998, p31

 - You can also do the same thing when looking at a picture of your child and a famous person and talking about how the two are different.
 You can discuss the physical differences then gradually move on to more abstract differences in line with how much the child understands.